Finding work as a law graduate

 About this page

 This blog makes no attempt to list pupillages and training contracts – this is left to those websites which specialise in such listings i.e. LawCareers.Net / AllAboutLaw (see the Careers Information page).
-However, occasionally a set of Chambers or a solicitors Firm will write to KLS specifically and ask us to advertise their vacancies.
+However, occasionally a set of Chambers or a solicitors Firm will write to KLS or the Careers & Employability Service specifically and ask us to advertise their vacancies.
 This page will detail those personal approaches.
 Unless indicated KLS has no special relationship with the Chambers/firm and is not able to make any kind of endorsement.
 The details are brought to you on this platform for convenience.

-KENT’S LATEST VACANCIES Keep an eye on the University’s online vacancy database http://www.kent.ac.uk/careers/jobs/index.htm which is updated almost daily throughout the year with new vacancies.
+KENT’S LATEST VACANCIES Keep an eye on the University’s Careers Hub (there is a vacancy database) http://www.kent.ac.uk/careers/jobs/index.htm which is updated almost daily throughout the year with new vacancies.
 You can register to search the database for specific vacancies and to be emailed when new vacancies of relevant interest to you are added.
 There is also an automatic Twitter feed of all the vacancies that are posted on the Vacancy Database, which can be accessed at https://twitter.com/unikentemploy

 - The vast majority of pupillages are advertised via the pupillage gateway http://www.pupillagegateway.com/

 - Occasionally a pupillage will be advertised on an individual chambers’ website.

 The following websites collate the vast majority of the training contracts available with full details of the firm, deadlines, salary etc. You are able to build a profile on-line and save your searches.